yadavprincegit/Liver-Disease-ML-Classification/README.md

-# Liver-Disease-ML-Classification
+# Liver-Disease-ML-Algorithm-Classification
-Machine learning models developed in R for automatic classification of liver disease patients using biochemical data, aimed at improving early diagnosis and healthcare outcomes with a user-friendly web app.
+This repository aims to identify the most effective machine learning algorithm for classifying liver disease using biochemical data.
+It includes the implementation and evaluation of multiple models—such as Logistic Regression, Random Forest, K-Nearest Neighbors, and others—leveraging R programming to compare their accuracy and predictive performance for early and reliable liver disease diagnosis.